Zynorthis/Bluestone/README.md

 Bluestone has a robust login system built with the authentication services from the [Firebase](https://firebase.google.com) cloud infrastructure.
 This allows for a secure and fast experience for all users.

 Bluestone is composed primarily of two main functioning pieces, Cards and Calendars.
 Cards are the essential building blocks used to organize and keep track of the simple stuff.
-All sort of data and information can be tracked neatly and cleanly at your fingertips.
+All sorts of data and information can be tracked neatly and cleanly at your fingertips.
 You can add:
  - Sticky Notes
  - Bullet Point List
  - Checkbox Style List